QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 Computing competitive equilibrium prices and quantities
 -------------------------------------------------------

-Having computed the allocation that solves the planning problem, we can readily compute a competitive equilibrium via the following steps that, as we’ll see, relies heavily on the ``Big K, little k``, ``Big C, little c`` logic mentioned earlier:
+Having computed an allocation that solves the planning problem, we can readily compute a competitive equilibrium via the following steps that, as we’ll see, relies heavily on the ``Big K, little k``, ``Big C, little c`` logic mentioned earlier: